NREL/fastsim/README.md

 <div style="height: 2rem;"></div>

-The **Future Automotive Systems Technology Simulator** (FASTSim) provides a simple way to compare powertrains and estimate the impact of technology improvements on on-road vehicle efficiency and performance.
-FASTSim has been used to model light-duty passenger cars, two-wheelers, and medium- and heavy-duty vocational vehicles.
+FASTSim (**Future Automotive Systems Technology Simulator**) is a vehicle simulation tool for evaluating the effects of technology improvements on the efficiency and performance of on-road vehicles, including light-duty passenger cars, two-wheelers, and medium- and heavy-duty vocational vehicles.

 FASTSim is designed for rapid analysis, making it practical to run many simulations and compare technology scenarios across vehicle classes and use